4 Florida Road Trip Ideas Off the Highway

 Monticello, exit 225

-Take a break from Tallahassee-area traffic on a back-road segue to this small town with a domed courthouse, 19th-century buildings, canopied streets and gracious Victorian homes, some of
+Take a break from Tallahassee-area traffic on a back-road segue to this small town of Monticello with a domed courthouse, 19th-century buildings, canopied streets and gracious Victorian homes, some of

 which double as B&Bs.